Liège-Brescia-Liège: Non-stop event

 To make the event even tougher for the tiny cars and their drivers, it was run almost non-stop.
 The cars left Liège at 17.30 on Thursday, July 17, 1958, and drove in convoy to Spa.
 There they lined up to start from 21.00 that evening.
 They would not rest until Saturday morning, when they were due to arrive in Brescia, Italy (having driven 1970 km via Ljubljana in Slovenia) at 09.50.
 The cars went into parc ferme and could not be touched for eight hours.
 From 18.00, the cars left the Piazza Loggia in Brescia to drive back over the Gavia and Stelvio, through Austria, up the German autobahn and back to arrive at Spa, a claimed total distance of 3203 km, at 16.47 on Sunday.

 Results

 From the 29 cars that started the event – six British Berkeleys, seven Italian Fiat 500s, German-built four Zündapps, two BMW Isettas, a Lloyd and a Messerschmitt TG500, French-built two Citroën 2CVs, one Panhard and two UMAPs and one Belgian-built Isard – just 13 were left – all seven Fiat 500s and all four Zündapp 250s, plus the Lloyd and one UMAP.
-The event certainly proved which were the most durable, capable vehicles of their type.
+The event proved which cars were the most durable vehicles of their type.
 The winners were Arturo Brunetto from Italy and Alfredo Frieder from Argentina in a Fiat 500 Sport.